skiadas/WebAppsCourse/notes/object_properties.md

 ## Notes

 An object's properties have a number of customizable "attributes", that are exposed via methods of `Object`.
-These attributes are used when we try to set properties via `Object.defineProperty` or `Object,defineProperties` or when we pass a second argument to `Object.create`.
+These attributes are used when we try to set properties via `Object.defineProperty` or `Object.defineProperties` or when we pass a second argument to `Object.create`.

 A call to `Object.defineProperty` would look something like this: